Toyota Hilux: Engines

-Fifth generation (N80, N90, N100, N110; 1988)
+Fifth generation (N80, N90, N100, N110, N200; 1988)

-The next redesign, in 1988, introduced a longer-wheelbase option, 122 in rather than 103 in for the regular wheelbase.
+The next redesign, launched in September 1988, introduced an even longer-wheelbase option, 3095 mm for four-wheel drive Xtracab models, while Japanese market Hiluxes were initially offered with four different wheelbases and no Xtracab option as before.
 Its one-piece cargo-box walls eliminated the rust-prone seams that were found in earlier models.
-The V6 Xtracab SR5 earned Motor Trend magazine's Truck of the Year award that year.
-The Xtra Cabs now featured more room behind the front seats than the last generation which allowed optional jump-seats for rear passengers, a feature more in line with competitors of the time.
+The Xtracabs now featured more room behind the front seats than the last generation which allowed optional jump-seats for rear passengers, a feature more in line with competitors of the time.
+The rear-wheel drive V6 Xtracab SR5 earned Motor Trend magazine's Truck of the Year award that year.
+Like the previous generation, all North American four-wheel-drive models were equipped with a double wishbone and torsion bar front suspension, whereas in international markets, this setup was initially limited to Xtracab models.